cbourke/ComputerScienceII/notes/1251-Spring2025/CSCE156H/01-python.md

 # Functions, Modules

 * Modules are little more than files
-* You can create a "library" or "module" by putting methods or varaibles or code into a file: `library.py`
+* You can create a "library" or "module" by putting methods or variables or code into a file: `library.py`
-* THere is no call by reference: there are no pointers!
+* There is no call by reference: there are no pointers!

 * `library.py`
 ```python